leojackson/PsLogLite/docs/functions/Set-LogLevel.md

 ```

 ## Description
-The `Set-LogLevel` function sets the log level to the specified value.
-Unless `-Silent` is specified, it also logs the change to the log file as a META entry.
+The `#!powershell Set-LogLevel` function sets the log level to the specified value.
+Unless `#!powershell -Silent` is specified, it also logs the change to the log file as a META entry.

 ## Examples